-Everyone experiences fear at some stage of their life.
+Everyone experiences fear and anxiety at some stage of their life.
 Fear is a mechanism that keeps us safe.
 Undoubtedly, anxiety is an unpleasant, sometimes extremely disturbing experience and if left unchallenged, it can develop into generalised anxiety disorder, phobias or panic disorders.

 "Courage is resistance to fear, mastery of fear, not absence of fear. "